connormccafferty/apps-sharing-cookies/README.md

-### Apps sharing a cookie
+### Sharing cookies between Applications

-Example of apps sharing a cookie.
-First launch the `app.login.json` app, the `url` for both `app.json` and `app.alt.json` is `http://localhost:5555/` which will check for the cookie and redirect back to `login.html` if it's not present.
+App's on the same runtime use the same cookie / session store thus you get cookie sharing by default.
+In this example you can set a cookie with the `login` button, once "logged in" you'll notice when launching apps via `startFromManifest` they have the cookie - if not logged in the apps will open back at the `login.html` page.

 #### Assumptions